 This edition supports the general availability of z/VM 7.3.
 Note that the publication number suffix (-73) indicates the z/VM release to which this edition applies.

-For details about updates, see Chapter 2, "What is new or changed in z/VM 7.3," on page 7.
+For details about updates, see Chapter 3, "What was new or changed in z/VM 7.3," on page 19.